 In August 2021, we entered into a Collaboration and License Agreement with Sunny Investments Limited, a wholly-owned subsidiary of InnoCare Pharma Limited ("InnoCare").
 InnoCare received development and exclusive commercialization rights to tafasitamab in hematology and oncology in mainland China, Hong Kong, Macau and Taiwan.
 In September 2021, we recognized an upfront payment under this agreement of \$35.0 million upon our transfer of technology related to the licensed product candidate to InnoCare, which was recorded in milestone and contract revenues on the consolidated statement of operations for the year ended December 31, 2021.
-Under the terms of this agreement, we are eligible to receive up to an additional \$45.0 million in potential development and regulatory milestones.
+Under the terms of this agreement, we are eligible to receive up to an additional \$82.5 million in potential development, regulatory and commercial milestones.
 We recognize development and regulatory milestones upon confirmation of achievement of the event, as development and regulatory approvals are events not controllable by us but rather development activities of InnoCare and decisions made by regulatory agencies.
-In the event of commercialization, we are eligible to receive up to \$37.5 million in potential sales milestones from InnoCare.
-We will recognize sales milestones in the corresponding period of the product sale upon confirmation of net sales milestone threshold achievement by InnoCare.
-We are also eligible to receive tiered royalties from the low to midtwenties on future product sales resulting from the collaboration.
+In the event of commercialization, we will recognize sales milestones in the corresponding period of the product sale upon confirmation of net sales milestone threshold achievement by InnoCare.